MaxwellGarceau/node-js-course/readme.md

-This is a repo dedicated to coursework I did while learning Node.js.
+This is a repo dedicated to coursework I've done while learning Node.js.